 - Facility Specific-Conditions – In the event that conditions arise at a specific facility (e.g., high winds, power outages, equipment malfunctions, flooding) which may endanger patrons or employees or interfere with the district’s ability to deliver its promised services or activities at that facility, classes may be cancelled or the facility temporarily closed until such condition has been resolved.

-- Strike Guard – The STRIKE GUARD lightning prediction system is designed to detect lightning in a local area BEFORE lightning strikes.
+- Strike Guard – The STRIKE GUARD lightning detection system is designed to detect lightning in a local area if cloud to cloud, or cloud to ground, lightning strikes.
 Its advance warning system allows decisions regarding dangerous situations to be proactive, not reactive.
 Even though the Strike Guard System helps assess potentially dangerous conditions, neither the signal nor the system is intended to guarantee that conditions are safe.
 Participants using outdoor facilities should take appropriate shelter when the warning signals are activated.
 If the weather is threatening but no warning signal is heard or seen, use good judgment and clear the area.
 Do not wait for the warning signal to activate.

 - Warning Signal to Suspend Activities: One 15-second blast of the horn signals that outside activities should be suspended (if equipped, a strobe light will begin flashing and remain flashing until safe conditions return).
 You should immediately seek an appropriate safe shelter.